JuliaStats/StatsBase.jl/docs/source/statmodels.rst

 .. function:: coeftable(model)

-    Return a `CoefTable` modelect for the fitted model with rows corresponding to parameters and columns usually including the estimates, their standard errors, a test statistic and a p-value, if appropriate.
+    Return a `CoefTable` object for the fitted model with rows corresponding to parameters and columns usually including the estimates, their standard errors, a test statistic and a p-value, if appropriate.

 .. function:: confint(model[, prob])